Be Sweet

-Background and recording
+Background, recording, and release

-Japanese Breakfast's first two studio albums Psychopomp (2016) and Soft Sounds from Another Planet (2017) were markedly noted by music critics and listeners as showcasing lead singer Michelle Zauner's personal grief.
+Japanese Breakfast's first two studio albums, Psychopomp (2016) and Soft Sounds from Another Planet (2017) were recognized by music critics and listeners for reflecting the personal grief of lead singer Michelle Zauner.
 In the interim years between Soft Sounds and Jubilee, Zauner studied music theory and piano.
-Craig Hendrix, her bandmate and the album's co-producer, also encouraged her to help compose the album's string and horn arrangements.
+Her bandmate and co-producer Craig Hendrix also encouraged her to help compose the album's string and horn arrangements.

 Zauner commented on her efforts on the album's creation, stating "After spending the last five years writing about grief, I wanted our follow up to be about joy," and adding, "For me, a third record should feel bombastic and so I wanted to pull out all the stops for this one."
 The band leaned into a more pop sound for "Be Sweet"; Zauner stated that Björk and Kate Bush "who are essentially pop musicians with mass appeal — but they're both really fucking weird," helped inspire the band to explore pop.

 Zauner co-wrote "Be Sweet" with Jack Tatum of Wild Nothing.
-Jubilee's album notes credit Zauner, Hendrix, and Tatum are credited as producers for the song.
+According to Zauner, this was a result of a meeting instigated by their label Dead Oceans who made them collaborate on a song.
+Jubilee's album notes credit Zauner, Hendrix, and Tatum as producers for the song.
 Hendrix handled much of the album's drumming and production.
 Jubilee was recorded in 2019 and slated for release in 2020.
 The album's release was eventually postponed to 2021, with the delay attributed to the COVID-19 pandemic.
-The band then tweeted "LP3 coming" in January 2021, teasing the album's release.
+In January 2021, the band then tweeted "LP3 coming", teasing the album's release.

+The song was released as Jubilee's lead single on March 2, 2021, through Dead Oceans.
+The record label simultaneously announced the album's release date for June 4 later that year.
 "Be Sweet" is the second track on Jubilee; Zauner stated that while "Paprika" was planned to be the album's opening track, only a track like "Be Sweet" could follow it up, stating "that's the sort of sucker punch, this real in-your-face pop number."

 Composition

-"Be Sweet" leaned away from the band's indie rock sound and into a more pop direction.
+"Be Sweet" has been described as synth-pop, new wave, indie pop, dream pop, and funk.
+The song leaned away from the band's indie rock sound and into a more pop direction.
 Zauner admitted she was anxious about how the pop sound of "Be Sweet" would be received, telling Rolling Stone, "I really worried that everyone was going to get mad at me and think I was, like, going full-on pop."
 She further stated that the song is "obviously [the band's] poppiest" and most "radio-ready", but maintained that "the rest of the songs [on Jubilee] are really wacky and weird."
 The song features "light synths and shuffling percussion" in its production.

-Release

-The song was released as Jubilees lead single on March 2, 2021, through Dead Oceans.
-The record label simultaneously announced the album's release date for June 4 later that year.
+The track's opening line, "Tell the men I'm coming" was inspired by the title of the author Raymond Carver's short story "Tell The Women We're Going."